A Theory of Government Concerning the Elements of Government and the Separation of Powers

 A Summary of the Metaphor – A Metaphor for Naturally Occurring Social Classes in an Ideal State

-First, for our metaphor, if we consider there to be four spheres of human understanding: physical (empirical, what is), logical (reason, logic-and-ethics in-thought), ethical (ethics-and-morals in-action), and metaphysical (pure metaphysic morals, what should be) then we can say each of our elements directly relates to one sphere.
+First, for our metaphor, if we consider there to be four spheres of human understanding: physical (empirical, what is, nature, physis), logical (reason, logic-and-ethics in-thought, logos), ethical (ethics-and-morals in-action, ethos), and metaphysical (pure philosophy, morals, the spirit behind emotions, what should be, what might be, pathos) then we can say each of our elements directly relates to one sphere.

 Here this metaphor works nicely as a basis in this way: Physics is what is, ethics is all action, logic is all thought, and metaphysics is all that is hidden (often expressed as “the soul” or “morals” or even just “emotion”; the emotion that isn’t pure energy or physical sensual reaction to stimulus).
 In the way that these relate, so to do the spheres below.
 There are no perfect words to express this, but the model below generally does the concept justice.